Table of Contents Show

 Policy and planning

 Realistic rules that are adequately followed and enforced are required to counteract and curb persistent environmental contamination caused by plastics.
-This should include the need for a global convention on plastic pollution to require plastic companies to declare all elements in their goods and provide consumers with a warning about the potential health impacts of such constituents.
+This should include the need for a global convention on pollution to require plastic companies to declare all elements in their goods and provide consumers with a warning about the potential health impacts of such constituents.

 It is necessary to adopt policies that classify some of the toxic compounds included in plastic products.